Drexel University College of Medicine: Queen Lane Campus

-The College of Medicine's main campus was at the Queen Lane campus of the former Women's Medical College of Pennsylvania.
+The College of Medicine's main campus was at the Queen Lane campus of the former Woman's Medical College of Pennsylvania.
 This campus housed first and second-year medical students as well as biomedical graduate students and is located in a suburban-like setting in the East Falls neighborhood of Philadelphia.
 In 2006 the university finished construction of the 15000 sqft Student Activities Center.
 This new wing included an expanded gym, recreation room, book store, and an expanded lecture hall that can accommodate the entire class of approximately 260 in one auditorium.
+The building was listed on the National Register of Historic Places in 2008.

 In 2008, the university broke ground on an addition to the building: The Independence Blue Cross Medical Simulation Center.
 The simulation center, funded in part through a $2.5 million donation from Independence Blue Cross, features lifelike robots and screen-based simulation programs.
 The computer-driven robotic mannequins, called high-fidelity patient simulators, exhibit lifelike vital signs, including heartbeats, blood pressures, and body and eye movements.
 They can be programmed to display a variety of normal and abnormal conditions and to respond realistically to student interventions such as intubation, drug injection, or cardiac defibrillation.
 They can be programmed to speak or cry out in pain.